July 31, Reading 1 – 1 Samuel 3

 Hallelujah, what a Saviour!
 He alone is God!

-* Gracious Father,
+* Gracious Heavenly Father,

 Thank You that even in our old age You are God, the Lord, our Saviour.